now browsing by tag

 - wise and foolish builders lesson

-- where in the bible is the parable of the wise and foolish builder
+- how to teach the bible lesson of the wise and foolish builders to young adults

 - lesson on the wise builder